Dangalcan/CI-CD-Tools/README.md

 3. Pull Request must be added to .github/ folder in order to use them.

 Also take into account that you should check the templates to adapt some words such as "YourProjectName" or "YourEmail/Phone/Contact" in order to include your repo name and your project data.

+If you want to use any special issues, please create labels first because otherwise it won't work.
+For example, create `information-requirement` label before introducing information-requirement template and workflow.